Skip to main content

 Limitations

-• Secure raw stream tokens expire automatically; EdgeCaster recreates them on failure
+• Secure raw stream tokens expire automatically; EdgeCaster re-fetches them on recovery

 Security Notes

-• Your API key is stored in /etc/edgecaster/config.yaml (owned by edgecaster user, not world-readable)
+• Your API key is stored in /etc/edgecaster/config.yaml (owned by the edgecaster user, not world-readable)

 • API keys are never logged or exposed in API responses